JONSASSE/432-2018/slides/class25/README.md

 ### What question(s) about the course are uppermost in your mind now?

-- What do we do if PH assumptions are not met for survival analysis?
-(Feel like we will be covering that in the next class)
-- How do we build the fancy moving plots we saw in class like the one from Huffington Post?
-    - Is it possible in R shiny or are the graphics too fancy for it?
+1. How do we build the fancy moving plots we saw in class like the one from *Huffington Post*?
+Is it possible in R shiny or are the graphics too fancy for it?
-- Making a bit of sense of the different ways to test the strength of the many different models we have learned recently.
+2. Can visualizations that have moving graphics be shown in html documents such as the income mobility example from class 23?
+3. Will we get some practice using shiny?
+    - If you want to learn Shiny, the best place to start is [this tutorial page at R Studio](http://shiny.rstudio.com/tutorial/), which guides you to lots of great resources.
+    - Another tool that might be of interest to you is [flexdashboard](https://rmarkdown.rstudio.com/flexdashboard/) which lets you build interactive dashboards with help from R Markdown.
+4. I am planning to use NHANES data for project 2.
+I will analyze a subpopulation (specific age range, had both interview and exam performed, and had a specific lab test performed).
+Do I need to incorporate sample weights into my analysis?
+If so, is there a good example/tutorial that you know of for doing this in R?
+    - For project 2, the answer is no, you don't have to include sample weights, and I would recommend that you not do this as a first pass, but focus instead on topics we've covered more thoroughly.
+Now, you may still want to include the weights at some point.
+Incorporating survey weights in a linear or logistic regression model depends on the kind of weights available - you may just be doing a weighted linear regression or weighted logistic regression, and lm, glm, ols and lrm all can take weights, although they do so in slightly different ways.
+But what people usually do instead is use the survey package, and some details on this are available at https://stats.idre.ucla.edu/r/faq/how-can-i-do-regression-estimation-with-survey-data/ - this doesn't play so well with the rms packages, but can be used with lm and glm approaches in a pretty straightforward way.
+The gold mine in this area appears to be http://asdfree.com/ - if you go there, you'll see an obsessively crafted book called Analyze Survey Data for Free edited by Anthony Joseph Damico.
+In there, you'll find, among other things, detailed instructions on using survey data from NHANES.
+It's not perfect, and I'm not sure how complete it is, but there's a lot of stuff available.
+5. How will our final projects be weighted in comparison to the rest of our assignments?
+    - [The syllabus](https://thomaselove.github.io/432-syllabus/deliverables-and-grading.html#grading) is your friend here.
-    - Which functions allow the creation of nomograms, calibration charts, etc. I know some play well and others do not...
+6. Which functions allow the creation of nomograms, etc. I know some play well and others do not...
+    - Nomograms are built with the `rms` package, and work with models fit using `ols`, `lrm`, and `cph` that we've studied.

 - I would still like a little more clarity on when it is justified to peek at the relationship between a predictor and outcome before fitting a model, two by two tables, scatterplot matrices, other graphical exploration?
 - Just mildly curious as to whether or not we're going to end up having those meetings with other students during class time or not.
-- How will our final projects be weighted in comparison to the rest of our assignments?
-- nothing at the moment
-- Will we get some practice using shiny?
 - how to tidy up real world data and make it survival analysis-friendly (but this is likely best answered by taking the separate survival analysis course)
-- I am not so satisfied with my current grades for 432.
-Is there any other extra task that I can improve my grades?
+- What do we do if PH assumptions are not met for survival analysis?
 - gee model in R
 - How should I proceed if my covariates turn out to be more significant than my main predictor in my model?
-Should I then retain the main predictor or drop it from the final model? more clarity about the structure of the next quiz
+Should I then retain the main predictor or drop it from the final model?
-- Can visualizations that have moving graphics be shown in html documents such as the income mobility example from class 23?
-- Do we have requirements as to number of quantitative/categorical predictor of the model for project 2 (like we did for project 1) ? none
 - In censoring, are there specific tests that can be done to compare the censored sample to the rest of the sample in the study.
-- survival analysis not yet clear to me, but with more examples in next lecture I will be fine.
-Thank you.
-- I am planning to use NHANES data for project 2.
-I will analyze a subpopulation (specific age range, had both interview and exam performed, and had a specific lab test performed).
-Do I need to incorporate sample weights into my analysis?
-If so, is there a good example/tutorial that you know of for doing this in R?
-- How much R2 important in Poisson model?

 ## Remaining Deliverables This Semester